 It literally took years until I found them – at a location just a few blocks from my high school.
 Inside, there were simple booths, and you paid at the counter.
 On all of their styrofoam cups were the words, “Nada es imposible.”

-During last year’s Vegan Month of Food I wrote about their puffy vegan nachos, but this time I’m sharing a vegan version of the food for which Tasty Tacos is known – the puffy taco.
+Last year I wrote about their puffy vegan nachos, but this time I’m sharing a vegan version of the food for which Tasty Tacos is known – the puffy taco.

 By the time I was a high school upperclassman, I was visiting Tasty Tacos multiple times a week to get my fix.